Agriculture Innovation Center Program

 What does this program do?

-The Agriculture Innovation Center Program makes grants to Agriculture Innovation Centers that then provide technical and business development assistance to agricultural producers to help them develop and market value-added agricultural products using a variety of options, except joint marketing efforts.
+The Agriculture Innovation Center Program makes grants to Agriculture Innovation Centers that may be used by the Centers to provide technical assistance to agricultural producers to help them develop and market value-added agricultural products using a variety of options, except joint marketing efforts.

 Maximum Grant Amount: $1,000,000 (may be less at the discretion of the Agency).